Venetian Gardens

 Small parcels of land delineated by walls, were contained behind houses.
 The spaces were used to cultivate fruit and vegetables to meet the family needs; the surplus was sold off locally.

 The first gardens were primarily designed for the cultivation of medicinal plants, that were dried and formulated into medicines and potions; sold often under license and by regulated pharmacies.
-Venice became internationally renowned for the production and European trade of high- quality remedies and potions; becoming the centre for research and development.
+Venice became internationally renowned for the production and European trade of high-quality remedies and potions; becoming the centre for research and development.

 In the beginning of the 16th C with the development of the printing press, scientists/alchemists could refer to detailed and illustrated books for the study of curative herbs.

 During the same period, the Botanical Garden of Padua was established and linked to the University.
 The passion and expertise for botanical plants and research, spread to many citizens.
-The exchange of information was promoted by merchants and travellers, resulting in many exotic species being brought back from distant lands.
+The exchange of information was promoted by merchants and travellers, resulting in many foreign species being brought back from distant lands.

 One such nobleman, Pier Antonio Michiel became a great expert in botany; renowned for his garden in San Trovaso, which unfortunately no longer exists today.
 Credited to Michiel, is the most detailed and illustrated plant catalogue from the 16th C; containing accurate drawings and detailed descriptions of a thousand species.